karthikeyaparunandi/DDPG_D2C/README.md

 Contributers: Karthikeya S Parunandi and Ran Wang.

-'karthik_branch' has DDPG [1] setup (adapted from Keras-rl[2]'s implementation) and 'ran_branch' has the implementation of D2C.
+'karthik_branch' has DDPG [1] setup (Python3) (adapted from Keras-rl[2]'s implementation) and 'ran_branch' has the implementation of D2C (C++).
+Further, 'karthik_branch' also has the implementation of D2C in Python3.
 The following systems are considered as of now:
 - Pendulum
 - Cartpole
 - Swimmer (3-link)